owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 If you are running apache under Ubuntu (because you for example have installed it with the apt-get install commands given above), it is already set-up with a simple self-signed certificate.

-You only have to enable the ssl profile.
+All you have to do is enable the ssl module and the according site.
 Open a terminal and run
 ::

+	sudo a2enmod ssl
 	sudo a2ensite default-ssl
 	sudo service apache2 reload